Grand Duke Michael Alexandrovich of Russia

 Gavril Ilyich Myasnikov, in the middle, with his four conspirators; Photo Credit – Wikipedia

 With forged orders to evacuate Michael, the group made their way to Michael’s room.
 The guards there said they needed to telephone the Cheka to confirm the evacuation orders which the armed men would not allow them to do.
 Michael also refused to cooperate.
 Eventually, the armed men had enough.
-One of them grabbed Michael, ordered him to go outside and motioned Johnson to follow.
+One of them grabbed Michael, ordered him to go outside, and motioned Johnson to follow.
 The armed men, Michael and Johnson drove three miles in horse-drawn carriages to the execution site.

 Michael had been told they were going to a railroad crossing where he would board a train.
-The carriages stopped and Michael was told that they would walk to the railroad crossing.
+The carriages stopped and Michael was told they would walk to the railroad crossing.
 After Michael and Johnson took only a few steps, two of the armed men simultaneously shot them.
 Johnson was wounded and the gun that was intended for Michael misfired.
 Michael, with his arms outstretched, ran to Johnson begging to say goodbye to him.
 Michael was shot and as he fell, he pulled Johnson down with him.
 Guns were then put to their temples and fired.
 It was approximately 2:00 AM on June 13, 1918.
 Michael was 39 and Johnson was 40.
 Before the bodies were buried, they were stripped of all their clothes and possessions to prove that the executions had taken place.
 The remains of Grand Duke Michael Alexandrovich and Nicholas Johnson have never been found.
 In 1981, Grand Duke Michael and Nicholas Johnson were canonized as New-Martyrs of Russia by the Russian Orthodox Church Outside Russia.
 In 1996, a local group in Perm erected a simple wooden cross in the woods where it is presumed Michael’s remains lie.

 Michael’s wife and son, Natasha and George, escaped Russia.
 In 1931, George died in a car accident in Sens, France shortly before his 21st birthday.
 In 1952, Natalia died penniless in a charity hospital in Paris, France.
 Natalia and George were buried next to each in Passy Cemetery in Paris, France.